+Goat Farming

-SEC-222 Goat Farming 2 (0+2) Course Status Contact Hours (L-T-P) : SEC (Skill Enhancement Course) : 0-0-4 Course Objective To acquaint students about importance of goat farming.
-Important species of livestock provide employmen supplementary income.
-Principles of Housing, Feeding, and breeding manager goats.
-Course Outcomes (CO) : After the completion of this course, the student will be able CO-1: Importance of goat husbandry in national economy.
+Course Status Contact Hours (L-T-P) Course Objective SEC (Skill Enhancement Course) 0-0-4 1.
+To acquaint students about importance of goat farming.
+2. Important species of livestock provide employment and supplementary income.
+3. Principles of Housing, Feeding, and breeding management of goats.
+Course Outcomes (CO) After the completion of this course, the student will be able to - CO-1: Importance of goat husbandry in national economy.
 CO-2: Breed and their breeding management.
-CO-3: Care and management practices of goats. to -
+CO-3: Care and management practices of goats.
 CO-4: Nutrition practices of goats.
 CO-5: Health management of goats.